 The Medium Bore Rifle Cartridges

-There has always been a small, vocal minority of shooters in North America who like big, heavy bullets.
-These shooters dote on the medium bore cartridges.
 For years the late Elmer Keith, a prominent gun writer, was the best known spokesman for this group.
-His views, and the views of those who have come after him, have always gotten a lot of exposure.
+His views, and the views of his disciples, have always gotten a lot of exposure.

-The only real drawback to the medium bores is their considerable recoil, in most cases well beyond the 20 ft. lbs. of recoil energy that most shooters can tolerate for any length of time.
-(The exception here, by design, are the wildcat .338x57 O'Connor and .338 Marlin Express.)
-I think that their heavy recoil, plus the fact that there are not many very large or dangerous big game animals hunted in North America, is why the mediums have generally not been more popular with the average shooter.
+The only real drawback to the medium bores is their considerable recoil, which in most cases is well beyond the 20 ft. lbs. of recoil energy that most shooters can tolerate for any length of time.
+I think their heavy recoil, plus the fact that there are not many very large or dangerous big game animals hunted in North America, is why the mediums have generally not been more popular with the average shooter.

-There are medium bore cartridges that are not intended for use on outsized or dangerous game, like the .357 Magnum revolver cartridge also used in rifles, the old .38-55 Winchester or the .35 Remington.
-These are considered small game or deer cartridges that just happen to be of medium bore caliber.
-They are generally ignored in discussions of the medium bore cartridges suitable for big game.
+There are medium bore rifle cartridges that are not intended for use on outsized or dangerous game, such as the old .38-55 Winchester or the .35 Remington.
+These are basically deer cartridges that happen to be of medium bore caliber.
+They are generally ignored in discussions of the medium bore cartridges suitable for heavy game.

-There are a series of articles that cover nearly all of the medium bore cartridges on the Rifle Cartridge Page.
-They start with the .33 caliber cartridges and go all the way up to the .375's.
-Wildcat medium bores are covered on the Wildcat Cartridge Page.
+There are a series of articles that cover nearly all of the medium bore cartridges in detail on the Rifle Cartridges page.
+They start with the .33 caliber cartridges and go all the way through the .375's.
+Wildcat medium bores are covered on the Wildcat Cartridges page.

 Copyright 2001, 2016 by Chuck Hawks.
 All rights reserved.